ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 The ESMValTool preprocessor can be used to perform a broad range of operations on the input data before diagnostics or metrics are applied.
 The preprocessor performs these operations in a centralized, documented and efficient way, thus reducing the data processing load on the diagnostics side.
+For an overview of the preprocessor structure see the `recipe overview <https://docs.esmvaltool.org/projects/esmvalcore/en/latest/recipe/overview.html#recipe-section-preprocessors>`_.

 Each of the preprocessor operations is written in a dedicated python module and all of them receive and return an Iris `cube